 4-H National Headquarters is proud of the annual National 4-H Conference and the great opportunities and benefits it provides to the youth in attendance, and it is equally proud of the 4-H youth across our country who dedicate themselves in service to agriculture and to their world.

-You have read this article 4-H / agriculture advocacy with the title 4-H and HSUS in bed - and update!.
-You can bookmark this page URL http://miavamp22.blogspot.com/2010/04/4-h-and-hsus-in-bed-and-update.html.
+with the title 4-H and HSUS in bed - and update!.
+You can bookmark this page URL https://miavamp22.blogspot.com/2010/04/4-h-and-hsus-in-bed-and-update.html.
 Thanks!